decentraland/documentation-cn/_posts/blockchain-interactions/2018-01-07-scene-blockchain-operations.md

 ---
 date: 2018-01-07
-title: Blockchain operations
+title: Scene blockchain operations
 description: Learn what the SDK offers for performing operations with the Ethereum blockchain
+redirect_from:
+  - /sdk-reference/blockchain-operations/
 categories:
-  - sdk-reference
+  - blockchain-interactions
 type: Document
-set: sdk-reference
+set: blockchain-interactions
 set_order: 7
 ---

-By interacting with the Ethereum blochchain you can, for example, require that a user pays a fee before actioning something in your scene.
+By interacting with the Ethereum blockchain you can, for example, require that a user pays a fee before activating something in your scene.
 The SDK is currently experimenting with different ways to interface with the Ethereum blockchain.
 Currently there are three ways you can achieve this:

 - Using the Web3 API
 - Using the `ethjs` library